chaitanyakulkarni841-cmyk/enterprise-ai-delivery-framework/README.md

 My work connects business teams and technical delivery: understanding how people work, identifying worthwhile automation opportunities, defining requirements, designing solutions, evaluating model performance, and supporting rollout and adoption.
 I take a practical approach to choosing between conventional automation, AI assistance, and agentic workflows—balancing business value with quality, cost, risk, and maintainability.

-**I like to own end-to-end ownership: from identifying business problem to building reliable workflows with measurable outcomes, and the playbooks a team needs to use and maintain the solution.**
+**I like to own end-to-end ownership: from identifying business problem to building reliable workflows with measurable outcomes, and the playbooks a team needs to use and maintain the solution.** Approach mentioned in this Mastersheet | [View PDF](<./pdfs/Enterprise_AI_Delivery_Master_Sheet_Portrait.pdf>) |

 ## Enterprise AI Delivery Portfolio